 - Termination clause.
 The termination clause addresses the conditions of terminating the job contract.

-- Waste Removal.
-The roofing company or a designated third-party will be responsible for the removal of all waste at the conclusion of the job.
+Waste Removal.
+The roofing company or a designated third party will be responsible for the removal of all waste after the job

 What is in Your Warranty?

-There are essentially two types of roofing warranties: a contractor’s warranty and a manufacturer warranty.
+There are essentially two types of roofing warranties: a contractor’s warranty and a manufacturer’s warranty.